hubertlepicki/handbook/README.md

 # Handbook

 This is the thoughtbot employee handbook, which outlines company policies and employee benefits.
 This is an internal reference for employees only.
 Process best practices belong in the [Playbook][playbook].
 Technical best practices belongs in the [Guides][guides].
+You can find information about thoughtbot, logos, and other brand assets in the [Presskit][presskit].

 ## Policies